Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Nothing major — exactly what we needed.

-Day 4 – Early flight + Ephesus
+Day 4 – Early Flight + Ephesus (Manageable With Kids — Just Plan Ahead)

-Huge marble streets
+huge marble streets

-The Library of Celsus towering above you
+the Library of Celsus towering above you

-Loads of water
+lots of water

 Day 5 – Pamukkale (stunning… but busy)